mussatto/mussatto.github.io/_posts/2016-10-22-golang-safe-cast.markdown

   panic: interface conversion: interface is int, not string
 ```

-Pretty much, the program does a panic and the whole executable shuts exits and shutdown.
+The program does a panic and the whole executable exits and shutdown.

 Luckily, there is a safe / safer way to avoid system panic when casting in golanguage: